Last updated: 7/6/2020

 People who don’t suffer from anxiety and/or OCD, do something once, the task is done and they don’t much think about it afterwards.

-People with anxiety will rethink about what they have done or what someone has said over and over and analyse and worry over it.
+People with anxiety will rethink what they have done or what someone has said over and over and analyze and worry over it.

 As a result, this burns a lot of energy.
 It’s no wonder they are exhausted.

 Checking is one thing but an anxious person might rush things too.
 When you’re very anxious, you rarely move around slowly, you tend to rush around full speed as if there is not enough time in the day.

 The result of all the above drains you of all energy to the point where you would think you would have a good night’s sleep, but the anxiety won’t let you.

 Anxiety can have an impact on how much sleep you’re able to get.
 When trying to go to sleep, your mind will begin to wander.
 This is the case with my wife.